 - Take multiple close-up photographs with the scale from several angles.

 - Medium-range photography for showing their location on the body.

 - Do not use a wide-angle lens, as it will distort the scale of the bite mark.

-- It is recommended to take close-up photographs of both sides of body’s hands, whether they have injury or not.
+- It is recommended to take close-up photographs of both sides of the body’s hands, whether they have injuries or not.

-Documenting Fingerprints: They are small hence require a higher resolution camera.
-However, as most the prints are latent they are first developed using developing techniques and then lifted and preserved.
+Documenting Fingerprints: They are small and hence require a higher resolution camera.
+However, as most of the prints are latent they are first developed using developing techniques and then lifted and preserved.

 Blood Spatter: In a large spatter area, it is first divided into smaller sectors approx 2fts.
 Like the tire mark section, each sector has its own identifier.
 Each section should be photographed close-up with overlapping ends.
 This will make the reconstruction of the scene easy.
 And using a wide-angle lens, the overall spatter should be photographed with identifiers.